Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-state.rst

 These *state attributes* are:

   - current age
-  - health
+  - health and wounds
   - location in virtual world
   - belongings
+  - fatigue
+  - mana points
+  - thirst level
+  - hunger level

-Other states of altered consciousness are:
+States of altered consciousness are:

  - Blessed/Cursed: the character probability to hit and damaged dealt are increased/decreased

  - Shielded/Exposed: damages inflicted to the character are reduced/increased
  - Hasted/Slowed: the character can perform more/less actions per unit of time, notably in combat, where it can gain/loose attacks

  - Charmed: some special abilities or spells can partly take control of a character; this state can be hardly concealed to other characters, but the charmed character will act in some way according to the will of its controller, which results often in it attacking its allies

  - Scared: a scared character will instantly break combat and try to escape to its best - although terror is often a poor adviser; the character will flee all enemies, fearsome or not

+ - Drunk: too much alcohol ingested

+ - Drug: too much drug smoken or injected (includes poison)

+ - Possessed: includes hypnosis, sleep-walking (somnambulism) and magic control

+ - Unconscious: includes knocked-out

+ - Sleeping

+ - Mad: includes illness (mental disease)

 This model is declared in class_Creature_, with the `creature_fatigue_model` record.